-NESP MaC Project 1.8 - A national framework for improving seagrass restoration
+NESP MaC Project 1.8 - Including sediment processes in restoration strategies for Australian seagrass ecosystems (UNSW)

 This record provides an overview of the NESP Marine and Coastal Hub small-scale study - "A national framework for improving seagrass restoration".
 For specific data outputs from this project, please see child records associated with this metadata.